nicolashernandez/PyRATA/README.md

 ### The API

 The API is developed to be familiar for whom who develop with the python re module API.
 Methods such as `search`, `findall`, or `finditer` are implemented.
-At a minimum, they take two arguments the pattern to recognize and the data to explore.
+At a minimum, they take two arguments the pattern to recognize and the data to explore (e.g. `search(pattern, data)`).

-    pyrata_re.search(pattern, data)

 More named arguments (`lexicons`, `verbosity`) allows to set lexicons which can be used to define set of accepted values for an attribute or the level of verbosity.

 A __pattern__ is made of one or several steps.
 A __step__ is, in its simplest form, the specification of a single constraint (*NAME OPERATOR VALUE*).
 For a given attribute name, you can specify its required exact value (with `=` *OPERATOR*), a regex definition of its value (`~` *OPERATOR*) or a list of possible values (`@` *OPERATOR*).
 A more complex step can be a __quantified step__ or a __class step__.
 The former allows to set *optional* step (`?`), steps which should occurs *at least one* (`+`), or *zero or more* (`*`).
 The latter aims at specifing more than one constraints and conditions on them with *parenthesis* (`()`) and logical connectors such as *and* (`&`), *or* (`|`) and *not* (`!`).

+See the *Quick overview* section for more details and examples.

 ### PyRATA alternatives
   * [nltk.RegexpParser](https://gist.github.com/alexbowe/879414) ; http://www.nltk.org/_modules/nltk/chunk/regexp.html#RegexpChunkParser ; http://nbviewer.jupyter.org/github/lukewrites/NP_chunking_with_nltk/blob/master/NP_chunking_with_the_NLTK.ipynb ; https://gist.github.com/alexbowe/879414